 Whichever bank account payment method you select, make sure you consider the following:

 If you want to exchange another cryptocurrency for Bitcoin, you’ll be pleased to learn that BTC is listed in a huge range of trading pairs on a wide variety of crypto exchanges.
 The key is finding the exchange that offers the right features and fees for you.

 You’ll need to search for exchanges that list your desired trading pair, such as BTC/DASH, and then compare the pros and cons of each platform.
 Once you’ve found a suitable exchange, you can buy Bitcoin by following a few simple steps.
+For example:

 The process may vary slightly from one platform to the next, so look for a how-to guide on your chosen exchange or contact its customer support team if you’re unsure of what to do.

 If you want to buy Bitcoin in the UK, most exchanges will require you to verify your identity first.
 However, if you value your privacy, it is still possible to buy Bitcoin anonymously.

 The following are some of the available options: